 Why Fish Swim in Schools

 First and foremost, schools protect fish from their enemies.
 It's the same rule our mothers taught us as youngsters, always stay in a group because there is safety in numbers.
 Predators find it far easier to chase down and gobble up a fish swimming all alone, than trying to cut out a single fish from a huge group.
-The same holds true in reverse.
+The same holds in reverse.
 Fish can better defend their territory in a group.
 Bullies will think twice about facing an angry school of dozens or hundreds of fish.

 It is also believed that swimming close together reduces friction and allows fish to conserve energy while swimming.
 When dinner time comes along, food is easier to find as a group.
-Having fifty sets of eyes and noses gives the school a better chance of locating food.
+Having 50 sets of eyes and noses gives the school a better chance of locating food.
 Last but not least, when fish spawn a school ensures that at least some of their eggs will elude predators due to the sheer numbers produced by a large group of fish.

 How They Swim So Close Without Colliding

 A complex combination of senses allows fish to achieve those smooth schooling movements we marvel at.
 At one time it was believed a leader in the school directed the movements of the entire school.
 However, it is now known that each fish responds to the movements of the other fish, as well as stimuli such as pheromones.
 If one fish moves in a different direction all the others sense it and move accordingly.

 The anatomy of fish also factors into the schooling equation.
 Eye placement on the sides of the head allows the fish to readily see what is next to them and move accordingly.
 However, sight is not the only factor used in schooling.
-Fish are able to establish their placement and direction in a school by using hearing, lateral line, sight, and even the sense of smell.
+Fish can establish their placement and direction in a school by using hearing, lateral line, sight, and even the sense of smell.

 Do All Fish School?